Woocommerce RFQ for Multivendor

 - Once the quote is resolved, the rest of the sellers cannot contact the customer.

-- The customers need to log in so as to send the RFQ’s.
+- The customers need to log in to send the RFQ’s.

 - A “Request for Quote” button is present on all product pages.